 Recovery is a difficult journey and a lifelong one at that.
 Many addicts have felt the same feelings and had the same fears.
 One of those fears is the fear of relapsing.
-The difficult road it took to get to sobriety can be crushed when you think that there could be a moment when it all goes “down the drain”.
+The difficult road it took to get to sobriety can be crushed when you think there could be a moment when it all goes “down the drain.”

 What is a Relapse While in Recovery?

 By the simplest definition, a relapse is when a person returns to using drugs or alcohol after a period of sobriety.
-Many people recovering from addiction face a consistently high risk of relapse because chronic substance use can result in certain structural and functional brain alterations that persist well beyond the period that sobriety was first obtained.
+Many people recovering from addiction face a consistently high risk of relapse because chronic substance use can result in specific structural and functional brain alterations that persist well beyond the period that sobriety was first obtained.

 According to the National Institute on Drug Abuse (NIH):